VZachary13/My-Coding-Journey/README.md

 # My-Coding-Journey
-To be used as a portfolio, progress checker, inspiration and self-plagiarism source
+To be used as a progress checker, inspiration, and self-plagiarism source

 Projects may and most likely will be written in various languages and some projects are assignments from classes I have taken.